What To Do in Bilbao, Spain: 8 Fun Things for Your Itinerary

 What to do in Bilbao, Spain

 Without further ado, here are recommendations for the best things do in Bilbao – as you’ll see, there’s plenty to keep you busy for a few days!
+Add these to your Bilbao itinerary.

-Map of the best things to do in Bilbao
+Map of what to do in Bilbao

-Explore the Guggenheim Bilbao Museum
+1. Explore the Guggenheim Bilbao Museum

-Visiting the Guggenheim Bilbao Museum is a must for tourists visiting the city – it’s definitely one of the top Bilbao attractions, drawing around a million people to the city each year.
-The contemporary art museum is one of Frank Gehry’s world renowned architectural masterpieces.
+The contemporary art museum is one of Frank Gehry’s world renowned architectural masterpieces (you can see another of his iconic buildings in the La Rioja wine region).
 As you walk toward the enormous museum sitting on the Nervión River in Bilbao, you can’t help but be inspired by this magnificent landmark, from outside as well as in.

 The Guggenheim represents a new era for the residents of the city and the former northern stronghold of the separatist group, the ETA.
 Bilbao was a central point for the organisation’s activities, but when the Guggenheim plans were showcased and the museum was constructed, tourists began to pour into the city, propping up a once stumbling economy.
-Over 20 million tourists have now visited this architectural wonder, and many more are inspired by the great works of modern and contemporary art found inside.
-The outside promenades and playgrounds serve every tourist and family alike with lovely riverside views.

-If there is one thing the Guggenheim Bilbao Museum does well, it’s showcasing contemporary and eccentric art.
+If there’s one thing the Guggenheim Bilbao Museum does well, it’s showcasing contemporary and eccentric art.
 From a huge spiral maze in its main area to a completely black canvas found in one of the major galleries, the museum will give even the most critical art enthusiast a pause.
-A seemingly endless museum, there is no direct or even correct way of visiting the museum, which provides for some fun when enjoying your visit.

 Address: Avenida Abandoibarra, 2